I. Development Does Not Photograph Well

 The real work of development is not glamorous.
 It’s not exciting.
 It doesn’t photograph well.
 It doesn’t make for great cocktail party chatter.

-The real work of development happens under a bucket of sweat in a small African farms, as a farmer sows a high yield hybrid seed variety, adds a micro-dose of fertilizer and contemplates the prospect of feeding her family comfortably every day for a whole year for the first time in her life.
+The real work of development happens under a bucket of sweat in a small African farm, as a farmer sows a high yield hybrid seed variety, adds a micro-dose of fertilizer and contemplates the prospect of feeding her family comfortably every day for a whole year for the first time in her life.

 It happens in the dusty hubbub of deafening bulldozers as they build a road that will bring a previously inaccessible community within easy reach of a market where they can sell their harvests and buy the necessities of life for the first time.